deciduously/music/post.md

 ![the meme](https://i.redd.it/uirqnamnjpz31.jpg)

-Here's a version of the [`bash`](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) one-liner at the bottom with slightly different hard-coded values, taken from [this blog post](https://blog.robertelder.org/bash-one-liner-compose-music/) by [Robert Elder](https://www.robertelder.org/) that explores it:
+Here's a version of the [`bash`](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) [pipeline](https://en.wikipedia.org/wiki/Pipeline_(Unix)) at the bottom with slightly different hard-coded values, taken from [this blog post](https://blog.robertelder.org/bash-one-liner-compose-music/) by [Robert Elder](https://www.robertelder.org/) that explores it:

 ```bash
 cat /dev/urandom | hexdump -v -e '/1 "%u\n"' | awk '{ split("0,2,4,5,7,9,11,12",a,","); for (i = 0; i < 1; i+= 0.0001) printf("%08X\n", 100*sin(1382*exp((a[$1 % 8]/12)*log(2))*i)) }' | xxd -r -p | aplay -c 2 -f S32_LE -r 16000
 ```

-Here's a step-by-step video demonstration of that [pipeline](https://en.wikipedia.org/wiki/Pipeline_%28Unix%29) in sequence:

-{% youtube uLhQQSKhTok %}

 The linked blogpost is considerably more brief and assumes a greater degree of background knowledge than this one, but that's not to discredit it at all as a great source of information.
 That write-up and Wikipedia were all I needed to complete this translation, and I had absolutely not a clue how this whole thing worked going in.
 Reading that post and writing this program taught me a lot of the concepts I'm about to walk through for the first time.

 If you'd like the challenge of implementing this yourself blind, _stop right here_.
 Read just that post and try to build this yourself in the language of your choice.
 Come back here when you get stuck.
 This should all apply to whatever you've got going on by then unless you've gone real funky with it - in which case, show me what you got!
 Sounds cool.

 I've gotta be honest - I didn't even try the `bash` myself.
-I'm not going to do what that [code](https://en.wikipedia.org/wiki/Source_code) does in this post, and I'm not going to elaborate on what any of the specific commands in the pipeline mean.
+I'm not going to do what that [code](https://en.wikipedia.org/wiki/Source_code) does exactly in this post, and I'm not going to elaborate on what any of the specific commands in the pipeline mean.
 This post is about the pure Rust solution.
-Nevertheless, it serves as a solid [roadmap](https://en.wikipedia.org/wiki/Plan).
-Each command of this pipeline calls out to some other tool present on a standard [desktop](https://en.wikipedia.org/wiki/Desktop_computer) [Linux](https://en.wikipedia.org/wiki/Linux) [distribution](https://en.wikipedia.org/wiki/Linux_distribution) like [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu) to perform a series of operations:
+Nevertheless, it serves as a solid [roadmap](https://en.wikipedia.org/wiki/Plan):

 1. `cat /dev/urandom`: Get a stream of random binary data.
 1. `hexdump -v -e '/1 "%u\n"'`: Convert binary to 8-bit base-10 integers (0-255).